 Whether you’re a fitness junkie or are simply looking to shed some kilograms and get healthy, protein shakes can seem like the best way to kickstart the journey.
-There’s no denying that they can help you achieve those goals, however, you need to know that they don’t always work.
-They can sometimes do just the opposite!
+There’s no denying that they can help you achieve those goals, however, you need to know about possible protein powder side effects.
+They can sometimes do just the opposite of helping lose weight!
 If you aren’t careful, protein shakes can explode your caloric intake, making you pack on the kilos.

 Whether protein shakes help or harm you largely depends on the choices that you make, so here’s what you need to know about protein shakes and weight gain.